kaby76/dk.brics/README.md

 There are a few idiosyncrasies with this code.

-* The parser only computes an abstract syntax tree if every right-hand-side symbol of a rule is attributed, using `[ foobar ]` after the symbol.
+* The parser only computes an abstract syntax tree if every right-hand-side symbol of a rule is attributed, using `[ foobar ]` after a nonterminal or terminal symbol.
 Apparently, the code looks for explicitly named symbols.
 Otherwise, the code just parses and returns a mostly empty tree.

 * There are both graphical and command-line interfaces.
 In addition, there's a web server for running the code.